qiangliu-sd/cvt-bond-pricer/README.md

 System requirements:
 - Windows OS

 No installation needed!
 Download and enjoy the App for free.
-It does no harm and is safe to use.\
+It does no harm and is safe to use (digitally signed by me).\
 *If you are interested in using the CB pricer*, [Contact me](mailto:ql12@cornell.edu).

 ### CB C++ pricer setup